Access and Support

 We support film festivals and screening programmes that:

-Learn more about the Screen Scotland Strategy .
+Learn more about the Screen Scotland strategy on the Screen Scotland website .

 Our work aligns with Creative Scotland’s Funding Criteria, including Quality and Ambition, Engagement, Equalities, Diversity and Inclusion (EDI), Environmental Sustainability, Fair Work and International.
-Learn more on the Strategic Framework and Funding Criteria section of Creative Scotland’s website.
+Learn more about the Funding Criteria on the Funding Criteria page of Creative Scotland's website.

 Who can apply?